 Sometimes it feels like I’m almost making excuses for the “fishing conditions”.
 Clients come into my shop midwinter looking for summer species.
 Being at the wrong end of the calendar it’s disappointing for some.
-Things have changed, water is warming up, Red Tide has all but disappeared, No dirty water to speak of and we have a trash line.
+Things have changed, Summer Fishing Season has returned, water is warming up, Red Tide has all but disappeared, No dirty water to speak of and we have a trash line.
 With the La Nina keeping water temperatures down I was wondering when the numbers and species would ever pickup.
 But we’re back in the Summer High Season for Fishing in Puerto Vallarta.
 Conditions are improving by the day, the “locals” are stuffing themselves with varied “karnada” or baits.
 Now if we could just figure a way to keep the air temperatures and humidity down, everything would be perfect!

 Things this week are pretty much the same with some small differences.
 Last week Corbetena was pretty much a waste of your fuel dollar, today, you’re rolling the dice.
 With Blue water and plenty of nice sized Skip Jack Tuna and Bullet Bonito as bait, you’d think you’d see more action in the area.
 We have seen a mix north of the rock of Sailfish, Striped Marlin and Blue Marlin of “youngster” sizes running the area.
 Like always fish move and you have to give yourself enough time to find the concentrations and bait balls.
 If you head to Corbetena right now you’ve got a solid 70% shot at a Billfish.
 No real Dorado in the area as yet, still a little early, but there are some “scouts” out there, so anything is possible.
 Looking to El Banco, there has been few if any fishing charters heading this way with what’s happening closer in.